Joseph W. Girard

 Joseph W. Girard (April 2, 1871 – August 21, 1949) was an American film actor.
 He appeared in more than 280 films between 1911 and 1944.
 He was born in Williamsport, Pennsylvania, and died in Woodland Hills, Los Angeles.

 Before he became an actor, Girard was a printer who worked for newspapers until he and a partner set up their own printing business in Philadelphia.
 Girard had an interest in the theater, however, and eventually sold his part of the printing company and focused on acting.

+Girard's work on stage included a decade as a member of the Corse Payton Stock Company in New York City.
+His initial work in film was with the Edison Company, after which he made films for Universal.